Pulmozyme Side Effects

 Generic Name: dornase alfa

-Note: This document contains side effect information about dornase alfa.
-Some of the dosage forms listed on this page may not apply to the brand name Pulmozyme.
+Note: This page contains side effects data for the generic drug dornase alfa.
+It is possible that some of the dosage forms included below may not apply to the brand name Pulmozyme.

 For the Consumer